OpenRockets/web-dev-error-solutions/errors/nextjs/next-js-middleware-handling-headers-to-prevent-caching-in-development/README.md

+# 🐞 Next.js Middleware: Handling `headers` to prevent caching in development

 This document addresses a common issue encountered when using Next.js Middleware:  preventing aggressive caching during development, leading to stale content being displayed despite code changes.
 The problem often stems from browsers or CDNs caching responses even when the `revalidate` setting is used in `middleware.js`.
 While `revalidate` controls the cache in production, it doesn't fully address development quirks.
 This forces developers to manually control cache headers.